browserengineering/book/book/http.md

     available.
 You\'ll need to write the loop, checking the socket status, yourself.

-[^21]: It would be more correct to use `utf8` to decode just the headers
+[^21]: Hard-coding `utf8` is not correct, but it's a shortcut that
-    and then use the `charset` declaration in the `Content-Type` header to determine what encoding to use for the body.
-That\'s what real browsers do; browsers even guess the encoding if there isn\'t a `charset` declaration, and when they guess wrong you see those ugly � or some strange áççêñ£ß.
-I am skipping all that complexity and by again hardcoding `utf8`.
+    will work alright on most English-language websites.
+In fact, the `Content-Type` header usually contains a `charset` declaration that specifies encoding of the body.
+If it's absent, browsers still won't default to `utf8`; they'll guess, based on letter frequencies, and you see ugly � strange áççêñ£ß when they guess wrong.
+Incorrect-but-common `utf8` skips all that complexity.

 [^22]: That said, some tags, like `img`, are content, not information
     about it.